Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

-In Figure~\ref{fig:pbo}, we show the iteration curves of UL objective and how various methods choose $\y \in \S(\x)$ when $\S(\x)$ is not a singleton.
-It can be seen from Figure~\ref{subfig:pbo a} that our method has significantly better convergence to the optimal solution than other methods on the pessimistic BLO problem, while RHG and BDA cannot converge at all.
-As shown in Figure~\ref{subfig:pbo b} and~\ref{subfig:pbo c}, this is because in the pessimistic case, existing methods cannot correctly select the optimal solution in the LL solution set, resulting in the divergence of results.
+Figure~\ref{fig:pbo} shows the convergence curves of UL objective and how various methods choose $\y \in \S(\x)$ when $\S(\x)$ is not a singleton.
+From Figure~\ref{subfig:pbo a}, our method has significantly better convergence in the pessimistic case, while RHG and BDA cannot converge at all.

+Their distances to the optimal solution even increase because they fail to select the optimal LL solution $\y$ from multiple LL solutions $\y \in \S(\x)$, which is intuitively demonstrated in Figure~\ref{subfig:pbo b} and~\ref{subfig:pbo c}.